 Question: Where can I get information/applications about student financial assistance/grants?

-Answer: The Nunavut Beneficiaries Scholarships Program may be available for some students along with the FANS program and the NTI Memorial Scholarship.
-Download the Nunavut Beneficiaries Scholarships Program application form and the Jose Amaujaq Kusugak Memorial Scholarship application.
-For further information about Grant programs contact or visit the Department of Education, Government of Nunavut website or the local Nunavut Arctic College – Learning Centre in Chesterfield Inlet.
+Answer: The Nunavut Scholarships Program may be available for some students along with the FANS program and the NTI Memorial Scholarship.
+Download Nunavut Beneficiaries Scholarships Program application form and Jose Amaujaq Kusugak Memorial Scholarship application.
+For further information about Grant programs contact or visit the Department of Education, Government of Nunavut website or local Nunavut Arctic College – Learning Centre in Chesterfield Inlet for program information.

 Phone: (867) 898-9048 or Fax: (867) 898-9101